alexsaussier/insta_unfollowers/README.md

 A python program that tells you who unfollowed you on instagram.
-Writes your followers on an excel spreadsheet.
+Writes your followers on a spreadsheet.
 Compares the follower list to the previous one.